Studies show that up to 80% of Americans live paycheck to paycheck. So, when unexpected expenses happen, panic soon follows.

 Here are two options worth considering:

-The sharing economy is a growing industry that offers a creative way to make money.
+The gig economy is a growing industry that offers a creative way to make money.
 It’s a peer-to-peer way of getting goods and services.

 Sharing assets like this can be a good deal for both parties involved – one can earn some money for their assets (including their time) and the other side gets a reliable service.

-- Drive for Uber: If you have a good, dependable car, and you take a lot of weekend jobs with Lyft or Uber, you can make $1,000 in your first month as a driver.
-You may feel like you’re carting your friends around if you’re an extrovert.
-But the difference is, you’ll be getting paid for it.
+- Drive for Postmates.
+If you have a good, dependable car, and you work weekends delivering food and other items as a Postmates courier, you can easily make $1,000 in your first month as a driver.

-- Rent out a room on Airbnb: You don’t have to live in Hawaii to make a killing on loaning out a spare bedroom on Airbnb.
+- Rent out a room on Airbnb.
+You don’t have to live in Hawaii to make a killing by loaning out a spare bedroom on Airbnb.
 Even if you live in a rural area, you can do well with this.
-People come home all the time for visits with their friends and family and often need a place to stay.
+People come home all the time for visits with their friends and family, and often need a place to stay.
 If you live in a hot vacation destination though, you’ll do even better for yourself with Airbnb.